sleepy-kittens-404/llm-finetuning-benchmark/ReadMe.md

 Most public LoRA/QLoRA comparisons run on rented A100s and don't report what actually happens when you're constrained to consumer hardware.
-This project deliberately works within an 8GB laptop GPU's limits, and reports what broke, what needed workarounds, and what the real numbers looked like — not just a clean success story.
+This project deliberately works within an 8GB laptop GPU's limits, and reports what broke, what needed workarounds, and what the real numbers looked like, not just a clean success story.

 ## Setup